Boots Malone

 Boots Malone is a 1952 American drama film directed by William Dieterle.
 It stars William Holden as a down-on-his-luck sports agent and Johnny Stewart as a rich runaway who wants to become a jockey.

 Plot

-Down on his luck, jockey agent "Boots" Malone is at a diner with his friend "Stash" Clements when teenage runaway Thomas Gibson Jr. tries to pay for his meal with a hundred dollar bill.
-When the cook asks him to come back in the morning for his change, Boots steps in (the diner is a portable trailer and will be somewhere else by that time).
+Down on his luck, jockey agent "Boots" Malone is at a diner with his friend "Stash" Clements when teenage runaway Thomas Gibson Jr. tries to pay for his meal with a hundred-dollar bill.
 Interested in the money himself, Boots takes the boy under his wing.
 Tommy is eager to become a jockey, so he offers to pay Boots to train him.
-He is soon doing various chores around the stables.